zsajjad/react-facebook-pixel/README.md

 otherwise CI will complain there's no `window`.

+## GDPR Compliance

-if you want to be GDPR compliant, revoke the consent right after init and grant it when the user accepts to be tracked
+To be GDPR compliant, revoke the consent right after init and grant it when the user accepts to be tracked

 ```js
   ...